Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Veilbound Circle.md

 ## Current Events
 - [[Kaige Maganti]] is confirmed alive and continues to lead from the [[Sanctum of the Unbound Eye]] beneath [[Jambito]].
 - The organization’s cell at the [[Vault of the Fifth Veil]] was compromised following the death of [[Jorvas Fellshade]] during a catastrophic encounter involving a released Lieutenant of [[Orcus]].
-- Recruitment among outcast scholars and defecting wardens is on the rise in [[01 Campaign/01 World/04 Subregions/01 Thellade/Mangagoy Isles]] and [[Kanda]].
+- Recruitment among outcast scholars and defecting wardens is on the rise in [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Mangagoy Isles]] and [[Kanda]].
 - An archive discovered in the [[Vault of Forgotten Hymns]] may contain ritual instructions used to suppress Abyssal entities.

 ## History